 * equal contribution.

 Safe active learning (AL) is a sequential scheme for learning unknown systems while respecting safety constraints during data acquisition.
-Existing methods often rely on Gaussian processes (GPs) to model the task and safety constraints, requiring repeated GP updates and constrained acquisition optimization—incurring in significant computations which are challenging for real-time decision-making.
-We propose an amortized safe AL framework that replaces expensive online computations with a pretrained neural policy.
-Inspired by recent advances in amortized Bayesian experimental design, we turn GPs into a pretraining simulator.
-We train our policy prior to the AL deployment on simulated nonparametric functions, using Fourier feature-based GP sampling and a differentiable, safety-aware acquisition objective.
-At deployment, our policy selects safe and informative queries via a single forward pass, eliminating the need for GP inference or constrained optimization.
-This leads to substantial speed improvements while preserving safety and learning quality.
-Our framework is modular and can be adapted to unconstrained, time-sensitive AL tasks by omitting the safety requirement.
+Existing methods often rely on Gaussian processes (GPs) to model the task and safety constraints, requiring repeated GP updates and constrained acquisition optimization--incurring significant computations which are challenging for real-time decision-making.
+We propose amortized AL for regression and amortized safe AL, replacing expensive online computations with a pretrained neural policy.
+Inspired by recent advances in amortized Bayesian experimental design, we leverage GPs as pretraining simulators.
+We train our policy prior to the AL deployment on simulated nonparametric functions, using Fourier feature-based GP sampling and a differentiable acquisition objective that is safety-aware in the safe AL setting.
+At deployment, our policy selects informative and (if desired) safe queries via a single forward pass, eliminating GP inference and acquisition optimization.
+This leads to magnitudes of speed improvements while preserving learning quality.
+Our framework is modular and, without the safety component, yields fast unconstrained AL for time-sensitive tasks.

 TMLR 2025